Can You Have Laser Eye Surgery For Long-Sightedness?

 Glasses or contact lenses

-Many people with long-sightedness rely on glasses or contact lenses to help their eyes focus, but these options come with some drawbacks.
+An option for many people with long-sightedness is the use of glasses or contact lenses to help their eyes focus.
+These can be a great solution for some people, but these options can come with some drawbacks and don’t work for everyone.

-Firstly, glasses and lenses are expensive, especially when you consider that they need to be changed to keep up with your prescription, usually every few years.
-If you develop hyperopia when you’re young, that’s an awful lot of glasses and lenses over the course of your lifetime.
+Firstly, glasses and lenses can be expensive, especially when you consider that they need to be changed to keep up with your prescription, usually every few years.
+If you develop hyperopia when you’re young, that can result in a lot of glasses and lenses over the course of your lifetime.

-Glasses can get broken, they go out of fashion, they can be left or lost, and they don’t suit everyone.
+Secondly, glasses can get broken, they go out of fashion, they can be left or lost, and they don’t suit everyone.
 Plus, they are not suitable for some activities, such as sports.
-Meanwhile, contact lenses have their own set of problems, including discomfort and even risks of infection.
+Meanwhile, contact lenses can have their own set of problems, including discomfort and even risks of infection.

 Alex Shortt Headshot